Connectivity in Random Annulus Graphs and the Geometric Block Model: Connectivity of Vertex-Random Graphs

 \section{Connectivity of Vertex-Random Graphs}

-In this section we give a sketch of the proof of sufficient condition for connectivity of VRG.
-The full details along with the proof of the necessary condition are given in Section~\ref{sec:VRG-detail}.
+In this section we give a sketch of the proof of sufficient condition for connectivity of VRG (as part of proving Theorem~\ref{thm:rag}).
+The full details along with the proof of the necessary condition (Theorem~\ref{thm:lower_bound}) are given in Section~\ref{sec:VRG-detail}.